 In the midst of cooking, you’ll be happy you have several sets of measuring cups and spoons readily on hand.

 Deciding on a good set of cookware shouldn’t be confusing; yet, for most, it’s a struggle to find a great set at a reasonable price.

 Like every other kitchen essential, cookware is subjective to your wants and needs.
 You should never purchase a specific cookware set because your favorite chef or food TV personality has their name on it.
 You should look for a set that won’t require you to take out a second mortgage on your home, but one that suits your needs.

-When it comes to picking out a cookware set you need to take into consideration the size of your household, and type of meals you would typically cook.
-If you never plan on making soups, chili, or pasta, you may not need to own a stock pot.
+When it comes to picking out a cookware set you need to take into consideration the size of your household, and the type of meals you would typically cook.
+If you never plan on making soups, chili, or pasta, you may not need to own a stockpot.
 Perhaps a 4-quart saucepan will be sufficient for your needs.

 Now, there’s no telling if you’re going to need a stockpot sometime down the road, but if that’s the case you can either purchase one from open stock or one from another company.

 There is no rule stating all of your cookware needs to match.

 There are a few essential cookware items you’ll want to consider adding to your kitchen.

 Skillets come in a variety of materials, such as but not limited to stainless steel, non-stick, cast iron, enamel-coated cast iron, carbon steel, and aluminum.
 Skillets tend to come sized as 8-inch, 10-inch, and 12-inch.

 If you’re not sure what type you would like, it’s always recommended to get at least one non-stick pan, especially if you’re planning on cooking eggs.